Reachability using NWPathMonitor and Combine

 }

 With all in place, the View Model becomes extremely simple and elegant.
-Below a View Model which publishes a boolean indicating the connectivity status to the View.
+Below is a View Model which publishes a boolean indicating the connectivity status to the View.

 final class ViewModel: ObservableObject {